No matter who you are, or where you are on life’s journey, you are welcome at First Congregational Church of Blue Hill.

 If you are visiting us for the first time, please allow us to extend our warmest greetings.
 We are an open and affirming congregation of the United Church of Christ.
+Sunday Worship services are available in-person, via Zoom and live stream on Facebook.
+While masks are no longer required, we do ask that everyone mask while singing.
 We look forward to having you join us in worship.

 Grace to you and peace, from God our Creator and the Lord Jesus Christ!
 I hope very much that you are looking forward to coming together in worship tomorrow morning.
 I am.
 Part of this, of course, has to do with seeing all of you and for the sense of community we share.
 Part of this also has to do with echoes of the generations in my family before me who took time in their days to worship God, who made and loves us.
 For them, as for many of us, we worship because we are “supposed” to do so.
 Rather than this feeling like a chore or a burden, you may be like me and know this to be a blessed responsibility–my part in keeping covenant with God.
 Our relationships, in faith, are different because we are called to love one another “as Christ loved us.”
 Our relationship with God is also different because of Jesus; we still have a role in this relationship, and we might say both because of grace and in spite of grace.
 So, we will sing hymns tomorrow that celebrate God’s great gifts to us and also sing of our response to those gifts.
 That is covenant–different from contractual relationship or coercive bonds.
 We choose to respond to God, because God loves us first.
 Gaining strength to move our worship and our lives of faith from the sanctuary and back into the world is also why we gather.
 Join us?